-Whether you are new to app store optimization, or keen to refine your approach to ASO, this post will shed some practical insights which are proven to maximize app store success.
+Whether you are new to app store optimization or simply keen to refine your approach to ASO, this post shares practical insights which are proven to maximize app store success.

 App Store Optimization (ASO) is known by a few names, including App Store Marketing and Mobile App SEO.

-The goal of ASO is nearly always app downloads, but supplemental goals can include:
+The goal of ASO is nearly always app downloads, but supplemental goals can include items such as:

 - Increased brand exposure.